 The first episode broadcast on Resonance in February 2014, featuring Alex T Smith, Laura Dockrill, Tanya Byrne, Nikesh Shukla and the Etherington Brothers - and so DOWN THE RABBIT HOLE was born!

 Since then, the show has played host to dozens of leading children’s books authors, illustrators and industry experts - as well as children themselves talking about the books they love.
-It was recently selected by the Times as one of their Top 10 podcasts for children, and shortlisted by FutureBook for the 2018 Podcast of the Year Award.
+It was recently selected by the Times as one of their Top 10 podcasts for children, shortlisted by FutureBook for the 2018 Podcast of the Year Award, and given a special mention in the London Book Fair Podcaster of the Year Award 2019 for 'pioneering childrens' book content'.

-DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm on the last Tuesday of each month, and is also available online and via Apple Podcasts.
+DOWN THE RABBIT HOLE broadcasts at 5pm on Resonance 104.4fm once a month, and is also available online and via Apple Podcasts.

 Find us on Twitter @dtrhradio